-If the idea of plopping down in a blueberry patch and munching fresh berries until your fingers and chin turn blue appeals to your summer-loving soul the way it does mine, then this healthy Blueberry Bread is just the recipe for you!
+If the idea of plopping down in a blueberry patch and munching fresh berries until your fingers and chin turn blue appeals to your soul the way it does mine, then this healthy Blueberry Bread is just the recipe for you!

 This simple blueberry bread is moist and springy with blueberries in every bite.